afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 ???

 - At the end I have attached couple of useful resources.
-  - I especially recommend books - "ZeroMQ" from O'Reilly (Warning: C code inside) and "Node.js: the Right Way".
+  - I especially recommend books - "ZeroMQ" from O'Reilly (Warning: there is a lot of C code inside) and "Node.js: the Right Way".
   - Videos will be useful to grasp the ideas and philosophy behind ZeroMQ.
   - Code presented here is available on my Github account.